Andrea Palladio: Palladian style

 The style of Palladio employed a classical repertoire of elements in new ways.
-He clearly expressed the function of each part of the building by its form, particularly elevating giving precedence to the piano nobile, the ceremonial floor, of his villas and palaces.
+He clearly expressed the function of each part of the building by its form, particularly elevating and giving precedence to the piano nobile, the ceremonial floor, of his villas and palaces.
 As much as possible he simplified the forms, as he did at Villa Capra "La Rotonda", surrounding a circular dome and interior with perfectly square facades, and placing the building pedestal to be more visible and more dramatic.

 Palladio was inspired by classical Roman architecture, but he did not slavishly imitate it.
 He chose elements and assembled them in innovative ways appropriate to the site and function of the building.
-His buildings were very often placed on pedestals, raise them up and make them more visible, and so they could offer a view.
+His buildings were often placed on pedestals, raising them and making them more visible, and so they could offer a view.
 The villas very often had loggias, covered arcades or walkways on the outside of upper levels, which gave a view of the scenery or city below, and also gave variety to the facade.
 When he designed his rustic villas and suburban villas, he paid particular attention to the site, integrating them as much as possible into nature, either by sites on hilltops or looking out at gardens or rivers.